onelogin/onelogin-oidc-ruby/2. Password Grant/README.md

-# OneLogin OpenId Connect Resource Owner Password Grant Sample
+# Resource Owner Password Grant Sample

 This sample is a default [Ruby on Rails 5](http://rubyonrails.org/) app that makes use of the [openid-connect](https://github.com/nov/openid_connect) gem for authenticating users via the OpenId Connect Resource Owner Password Grant Flow.